puppeteer/puppeteer/README.md

         await page.evaluate(() => console.log(`url is ${location.href}`));

-4. Stop test execution and debug browser using a debugger
+4. Stop test execution and use a debugger in browser

   - Use `{devtools: true}` when launching Puppeteer:
       ```js